Falling damage? They put falling damage in their motherfucking 2D platformer?

 - In Guild Wars 2, the player character takes fall damage - more damage the higher the fall is.
 This, however, can be negated by landing in deep water, and each profession has an optional trait that can reduce the damage taken (rangers, for example, can create muddy ground when they fall).

 - Real Life plays it straight.
 Usually.

 - The Looney Tunes: Back in Action video game had this.
+In fact, there are unique falling animations for Bugs and Daffy that let you know falling damage is going to occur.
 Bugs will actually lampshade this in the Area 52 stage if you're playing as him.
 At one point, you need to ride a player-controlled platform across the room from very high up.
 One of Bugs' remarks when stepping on it is "One wrong move, and I'm an ex-rabbit."

 - Fallout 3 plays it very much straight, with one subversion (compared to genre conventions, that is), thanks to the advanced physics engine.
 Like in other games, landing on water can negate falling damage... but in this game, the depth of the water actually matters!
 The higher you fall from, the higher your momentum on impact; the deeper the water, the more momentum it can absorb if you fall into it.
 If you fall from so high that the water can't negate all of your momentum before you hit the bottom, it's going to hurt.
 Leaping off the flight deck of the Rivet City carrier in particular requires about five meters deep water to survive; land on any of the underground rocks and you will die instantly.